 - Ice breakers/catch-up session: Give each person three to five minutes at the start of the meeting to answer an icebreaker question or share an update on what they’re working on so everyone is caught up on what their teammates are working on.

-- Ask for real-time feedback: Engage your meeting attendees by asking for real-time feedback that’s fast and efficient with things like polls, surveys, or vote-casting on different questions.
+- Ask for real-time feedback: Engage your meeting attendees by asking for real-time feedback that’s fast and efficient with things like polls, surveys, group chats, or vote-casting on different questions.